Test of Chinese as a Foreign Language: Relationship with TBCL

 Taiwan Benchmarks for the Chinese Language (臺灣華語文能力基準, TBCL) is a guideline developed by Taiwan's National Academy for Educational Research to describe seven levels of Chinese language proficiency.
 It includes lists which contains 3,100 Chinese characters, 14,425 words, and 496 grammar points.

 For exams starting from August 2021, the TBCL ability level column will be added to the transcripts to help Chinese learners around the world understand the correspondence between TBCL, CEFR, and ACTFL guidelines.
 The TOCFL will also use the TBCL as one of the references for test design.

 Comparison with HSK

 It is difficult to directly compare the Hanyu Shuiping Kaoshi (HSK) with the TOCFL.

-Unlike TOCFL, HSK has 6 levels.
-The six HSK levels and the six Band A, B and C TOCFL levels all claim that these levels are compatible with the six levels of the Common European Framework of Reference for Languages (CEFR).
-However, for each test, the number of words or characters required differs.
-For example, TOCFL generally requires more vocabulary at each level, comparing with the HSK.
+Unlike TOCFL, the pre-2021 HSK had 6 levels.
+The six HSK levels and the six Band A, B and C TOCFL levels were all claimed to be compatible with the six levels of the Common European Framework of Reference for Languages (CEFR).
+However, for each test the number of words or characters required differs.
+For example, TOCFL generally requires more vocabulary at each level compared to the pre-2021 HSK.